ARTICLE

 Crafted on royal commission, the ornament displays the expert metalwork of artisans from the Sakya caste of the Newar community in the Kathmandu Valley.
 The Sakyas are goldsmiths and metalworkers who craft idols in modern Nepal; according to local legend they were given their name by the Buddha himself when he visited the region, after his own clan name.

-The mother goddess mentioned in the inscription is Taleju Bhawani, whose arrival and worship in Nepal, as well as her subsequent adoption as the patron deity of the Malla dynasty, are the subject of various legends.
+The mother goddess mentioned in the inscription is Taleju Bhawani, whose arrival and worship in Nepal, as well as her subsequent adoption as the patron deity of the Malla kingdom, are the subject of various legends.
 It is widely believed that the worship of the goddess was introduced in Nepal by Harisingh Deva (r.
-1304–24) of the Karnat dynasty of Mithila (present-day northeastern India), who arrived here fleeing the Tughlaq attack on the Karnat capital Simraungadh.
-He carried with him the goddess’s yantra — a geometrical diagram used in tantric worship and meditation — and placed it in a temple in Bhaktapur, Nepal, where it remains today.
-After his granddaughter was married to Jayasthiti Malla (r.
-1382–95), subsequent Malla kings traced their ancestry back to the eleventh century Karnat king Nanyadeva and adopted Taleju Bhawani as their patron deity.
-The tantric mantra dedicated to Taleju Bhawani was thought to ensure the longevity of the dynasty’s rule and was passed from the incumbent king to his successor only when the former was close to death.
+1304–24) of the Karnat dynasty of Mithila (present-day northeastern India), though scholars have noted that this is historically inaccurate and that Taleju was likely known in Nepal before the twelfth century CE.
+However, her cult did receive significant impetus in Malla times as a result of Brahmanical influence from Mithila.
+Malla kings — many of whom traced their ancestry back to Mithila’s Karnat dynasty — adopted her as their kuladevi (tutelary deity of the lineage), and often as their personal deity (istadevata).
+A Tantric mantra dedicated to Taleju Bhawani was thought to ensure the longevity of the dynasty’s rule and was passed from the incumbent king to his successor only when the former was close to death, though Pratap Malla is said to have been deprived of his inheritance of the mantra due to court intrigue.

 Throughout his reign, Pratap Malla contributed greatly to the renovation and upkeep of the Taleju Bhawani temple in the Hanuman Dhoka complex, built by the Mallas in Kathmandu.
 The collar may be one of the many votives he would have offered to the goddess, and was kept at the temple.
 It was revealed to worshippers only once a year when the temple opened its doors to the public during the festival of Dashain, until 1970 when it was shifted from the Taleju temple to the Kathmandu Museum for better care and safekeeping.